keedio/camus-1/docs/intro.rst

 Quickstart
 ----------

-Assuming you have already installed Confluent Platform.
-You'll need to specify the location of Camus's jar file when running the MapReduce job.
-If you install Camus via zip/tgz archive, you can find Camus's jar under ``share/java/camus/``.
-If you install Camus via rpm or deb, the Camus's jar is under ``/usr/share/java/camus/``.

 .. ifconfig:: platform_docs

-   Also, you need to have access to a Hadoop Cluster.
+   These instructions assume you have already installed Confluent Platform and that you have access to a Hadoop Cluster.
 For installation and deployment of a single node Hadoop in pseudo-distributed mode, see this
    `guide <http://www.cloudera.com/content/cloudera/en/documentation/core/latest/topics/cdh_qs_cdh5_pseudo.html>`_.
    Finally, you should have :ref:`Kafka and the Schema Registry running<quickstart>` .

 .. ifconfig:: not platform_docs

-   Also, you need to have access to a Hadoop Cluster.
+   These instructions assume you have already installed Confluent Platform and that you have access to a Hadoop Cluster.
 For installation and deployment of a single node Hadoop in pseudo-distributed mode, see this
    `guide <http://www.cloudera.com/content/cloudera/en/documentation/core/latest/topics/cdh_qs_cdh5_pseudo.html>`_.
    Finally, you should have Kafka and the Schema Registry running.

+The recommended way to run a Camus job is via a small wrapper script, ``bin/camus-run``.
+It sets the environment variables and passes the arguments required to get all the jars deployed correctly and ensures the Camus jars are given priority, which ensures compatibility across a variety of Hadoop distributions.

 .. sourcecode:: bash

-   # Assuming that you have hadoop on your PATH, and make sure that
+   # Assuming that you have hadoop on your PATH, HADOOP_CONF_DIR is properly configured, and that
    # schema.registry.url points to the correct address.
    $ cd camus
-   $ hadoop jar confluent-camus-1.0-shaded.jar com.linkedin.camus.etl.kafka.CamusJob \
-     -D schema.registry.url=http://localhost:8081 -P etc/camus.properties
+   $ bin/camus-run -D schema.registry.url=http://localhost:8081 -P etc/camus.properties

+If you need more control over how the job is executed, see the `Deployment`_ section for more details about required configuration.

 Once the Camus job is successfully completed, a couple of Avro files are created under the topic output directory in sub-directories for each topic and date partition.